Pareto-Software/cv-maker-extension/README.md

 # sheet url
 SPREADSHEET_ID= # Go to the spreadsheet with your browser and it will be visible on the URL

+# TODO document this SOME RANDOM UNDEFINED USE, just enter some value
+GENERAL_ROLE_GROUP=asdf
+MANAGER_ROLE_GROUP=asdf
 ```

 **2. Install dependencies**